written by Raulla S. Mitchell

 “A human being is part of the whole, called by us ‘the universe.”
 Our task must be to widen our circle of compassion to embrace all living creatures and the whole of nature in its beauty.”

 Take extra care to keep your beloved pets safe this holiday season.
 If it’s too cold for you outside, it’s probably too cold for your pets too.
 Even if they love the outdoors, make sure they don’t stay out too long or fall asleep in the snow.
 Ensure that they hydrate regularly and have extra food available to them, especially if you take them on long walks or a fun-filled workout at the dog park.
 Just like you, their winter appetites might increase as they burn more calories exercising outdoors.
+When the snow falls, and the roads get icy, salt on the roads can be hurtful to your pup’s paws.
+Some dogs don’t mind booties, but whether or not you choose to protect your dog’s paws with booties, always try to walk where it’s not likely that salt has been placed, and keep the duration of your walks shorter.
+Once you’re inside, gently clean off your dog’s paws with gentle washing and wiping so they don’t try to lick off the salt and the dirt.

 If you plan to travel up north, please consider boarding your pets.
 Wolves are hungry too, and in northern Minnesota, they’ve been known to take domesticated dogs and cats.
 While I respect all creatures, and remain firmly dedicated to animal rights, including my love of wolves and ongoing support against state government reinstatement of the legalized hunting of wolves (wolves mate for life, and the livelihood and survival of the pack depends upon each family member), above all, I love my pets, and will do whatever is best for them.
-I know you will do the same.
+I know you feel the same.

 Let’s make this a happy holiday season full of heart for our families, our furry friends and family members, and the wild creatures who deserve our respect and their freedom to live as nature intended.

 If you have never looked at Jim Brandenburg’s Nature 365, you’re truly missing something.
 I promise, once you experience their exquisite beauty, you’ll want to indulge in a minute or two every morning.
-The videography and natural sounds of animals in nature are pure poetry that will touch your soul.
+The videography and natural sounds of animals in nature are pure poetry that I promise will touch your soul.